outlawCoder223/blog_posts/02_linked_lists.md

 }
 ```

 The bulk of the logic for `pop()` comes after our first two `if` statements.
 This can be hard to see at first, but basically we have to keep track of two nodes at all times.
 We keep track of the current node we are at and the previous node.
 Our `while` loop takes us to the end of the list.
-Once we make it to the end we simply set the tail of the list to be our previoius node (2nd from the end in this case) and set the pointer of that node to be null.
+Once we make it to the end we simply set the tail of the list to be our previous node (2nd from the end in this case) and set the pointer of that node to be null.
 When we set the pointer to `null` we sever the link to our last node thereby deleting it from the list.

 Next on our 'list' of methods (see what I did there?) is `shift()` and `unshift()`